 This layout makes it easier for you to find information about our:

 - Product-based integrations

-After accessing a category, its associated sections are presented as expandable dropdowns.
-In the example below, we've expanded the Tools & Features section, which includes several articles and two sub-sections.
+After accessing a category, its associated sections (Site Management and Community Management) are presented as expandable dropdowns.
+In the example below, we've expanded the Site Management section, which includes several articles and two sub-sections.
 This layout makes it easy to quickly parse areas of interest and their associated articles.